farmergreg/spec/README.md

 ## Using The Library

 - Import any of the packages in the [`src/pkg`](src/pkg) directory that you wish to use.
-- Each package has constants related to the ADIF specification.
+- Each package has constants related to the ADIF specification with the following suffixes:
-- They use init() to create three package level variables with the following suffixes:
   - *.`Map` Suffix - A map of the ADIF specification for quick lookups.
   - *.`List` Suffix - A list of values that are current.
   - *.`ListAll` Suffix - A list of all values, including deprecated ones.